OOI-RCA-APL/ceres/docs/components.md

 ### Hierarchy Implications

-Any components _above_ a component (including it's parent, grandparent, and so on) are called its _ancestors_.
+Any components _above_ a component (including its parent, grandparent, and so on) are called its _ancestors_.
 Any components _below_ a component are its _descendants_, or _subcomponents_.

 #### Starting & Stopping

-A child component can only be running if its _parent_ is running.
-For convenience, components are automatically started when any of their subcomponents are run.
-For example, starting the component at `@a.b` will also start `@a` and `@`.
-Conversely, when a component is stopped, all its subcomponents are too.
+A child component can only be running if its parent component, and consequently all of its ancestor components, are running.
+For convenience, starting a given component will implicitly start all ancestors.
+For example, starting the component at `@a.b` will also start components `@a` and `@`.

+Conversely, when a given component is stopped, all its subcomponents are too.

 #### Enabling & Disabling

-_Enabling_ a component will start automatically when its parent starts.
-Ancestors of an enabled component will also be implicitly enabled.
+_Enabling_ a component means it will start automatically when its parent component starts.
+Similar to starting a component, enabling a given component will also be implicitly enable its ancestors.
 All components are _disabled_ by default.

 #### Database Inheritance

-Components inherit the `database` of their parent, meaning component trees implicitly store all messages, alerts and logs in the same place. _If a component has no parent, and no explicit database, a temporary one is created for it automatically._
+Components inherit the `database` object of their parent, meaning component trees implicitly store all associated data in the same place.
+If a component has no parent, and no explicit database is assigned, a temporary one is created automatically.

+#### Configuration

-Components in the base `components` list of `ceres.yaml` are implicit _children_ of a root component.
+Components in the base `components` list of `ceres.yaml` are implicit _children_ of the root component.
 The purpose of the Ceres engine itself is to manage the component tree you define in `ceres.yaml`.

 ## Routines